MOSES * EGYPT * SPAETH

 The Eternal Question

-Much from all this I realised at a rather early stage, but the space with its oceans of stars remained more often in my consciousness than the daily events of the neighbourhood.
-I started to read about other peoples' understanding of these conditions through times and also about our historical relations to astronomy and the influence of this on our religions and the ways of thinking.
+Also, I read about our historical relationship with astronomy and its influence on our religions and the ways of thinking.
 In other words, the mystery of existence in a cosmic perspective relating to our ways of beliefs in western religions - would it be possible to combine these elements at all?

 "Thou shalt love thy neighbour as thyself" - the biblical Commandment so well known, is by many people related to the learning of Jesus.
 But Jesus was quoting Moses! (from Leviticus 19;18).
 This very commandment has been considerably influential through times.
 So, who was this Moses, who lived almost 1,500 years prior to Jesus?